GuelorEmanuel/nsuki-business-service/docs/DEVELOPER.md

 ## Contributers

-If you have contributed to the repository you can be appointed as a contributers after submitting a change and getting it merged.
 Contributers are invited to manage issues, make corrections to the style guide, review pull requests, and merge approved changes.

 1. All changes must pass automatic checks and should be discussed and approved in a pull request before being merged.